xen0vas/xen0vas.github.io/_posts/2021-07-07-Locating-the-kernel32-base-address.md

 </pre>

 <p align="justify">
-At the first two lines above, the first instruction sets the <code  style="background-color: lightblue;">ecx</code> register to zero and the second instruction uses <code  style="background-color: lightblue;">ecx</code> to avoid null bytes.
+At the first two lines above, the first instruction sets the <code  style="background-color: lightgray;">ecx</code> register to zero and the second instruction uses <code  style="background-color: lightgray;">ecx</code> to avoid null bytes.
 Lets explain this a bit..
-If we use the <code  style="background-color: lightblue;">mov eax,fs:[30]</code> instruction, it will be assembled to the following opcode sequence, <code  style="background-color: lightblue;">64 A1 30 00 00 00</code>, which apparently produces null bytes.
-In the contrary, if we use the instruction <code  style="background-color: lightblue;">mov eax, fs:[ecx+0x30]</code>, it will be assembled to <code  style="background-color: lightblue;">64 8B 41 30</code>, which does not contain null bytes.
+If we use the <code  style="background-color: lightgray;">mov eax,fs:[30]</code> instruction, it will be assembled to the following opcode sequence, <code  style="background-color: lightgray;">64 A1 30 00 00 00</code>, which apparently produces null bytes.
+In the contrary, if we use the instruction <code  style="background-color: lightgray;">mov eax, fs:[ecx+0x30]</code>, it will be assembled to <code  style="background-color: lightgray;">64 8B 41 30</code>, which does not contain null bytes.
 <br><br>
-Below we see this in practice using the <code  style="background-color: lightblue;">msf-nasm</code> tool from metasploit framework.
+Below we see this in practice using the <code  style="background-color: lightgray;">msf-nasm</code> tool from metasploit framework.
 </p>

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 14px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">